harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - [Dorsal](https://en.wikipedia.org/wiki/Dorsal_consonant) (back part of the tongue)
 - [Laryngeal](https://en.wikipedia.org/wiki/Laryngeal_consonant) (throat)

-It is possible that a consonant is produced by using two simultaneous places of articulation, in which case, it is called a [Co-articulated Consonant](https://en.wikipedia.org/wiki/Co-articulated_consonant).

-All the variations of the places of articulations are then :
+All the variations of the places of articulations are :

 | Place of Articulation     | Articulators                                                                |
 | ------------------------- | --------------------------------------------------------------------------- |